The Hedgehog and the Fox: In business and forecasting

 Philip E. Tetlock, a political psychology professor at the University of Pennsylvania, drew heavily on this distinction in his exploration of the accuracy of experts and forecasters in various fields (especially politics) in his 2005 book Expert Political Judgment: How Good Is It?
-How Can We Know?.
+How Can We Know?
+Tetlock summarized substantial research claiming that most experts and well-paid pundits think like hedgehogs with one big idea; on average they make poor forecasts.
+Meanwhile, people who draw information from a large variety of often-conflicted sources, like foxes, make better forecasts.
+However, both are often beaten by formal models like autoregressive distributed lag models.

 In his 2012 The New York Times bestselling book The Signal and the Noise, forecaster Nate Silver urges readers to be "more foxy" after summarising Berlin's distinction.
 He cites the work of Philip E. Tetlock on the accuracy of political forecasts in the United States during the Cold War while he was a professor of political science at the University of California, Berkeley.
-Silver's news website, fivethirtyeight.com, when it was launched in March 2014, also adopted the fox as its logo "as an allusion to" Archilochus' original work.
+Silver's news website, FiveThirtyEight, when it was launched in March 2014, also adopted the fox as its logo "as an allusion to" Archilochus' original work.

 In 2018, the author John Lewis Gaddis refers to Berlin's essay as well as Tetlock's work in his 2018 book On Grand Strategy.